When I first started blogging (circa 2007), my posts were little more than ramblings of a personal journal. Not even my mom read it.

 But exactly how does blogging help your business and can it move the needle enough to make it worth your efforts?
 Here are some pretty compelling ways that blogs can help you kick ass and make a name for yourself:

-No matter who your customer is, they use search engines.
+No matter who your customer is, chances are high that they use search engines.
 Your best bet for driving customers to your website is showing up on the search engine results page (SERP).
-When done correctly, blogging helps you do just that.
+With a bit of strategy, blogging helps you do just that.

 How can a blog help you show up on Google?
-By carefully selecting the topic and keywords and by making a really helpful, comprehensive post.
+In short, by strategically selecting the topic and keywords of posts and by creating a really helpful, comprehensive content.

 When people are Googling, they have questions.
 Your blog’s job is to be there to answer their questions effectively.
 To find out what people are asking, do keyword research.
 Here’s an incredible guide from Moz on how to do awesome, thorough keyword research fast.

-Keyword phrases (a.k.a longtail keywords) are often easier to rank higher for and can reach your target customer more effectively.
+Keyword phrases (a.k.a longtail keywords) are often easier to rank more clesely to the #1 spot on Google, reaching your target customer more effectively.
 For example, a plumber may write a blog that targets the longtail keyword, “how to know if your pipes have lead” with the title 10 ways to know if your pipes have lead.

-- Links out to other pages on your site.
+- Links to other pages on your site.

 - Links out to other relevant websites.